 General Store and Apothecary Shop

-The General Store was built as the Town of Shelburne post office in 1840.
-Its Greek Revival front-gable orientation is emphasized by a multi-paned triangular window above the second story.
+The General Store was built as the post office for the town of Shelburne in 1840.
+Outstanding architectural features include its Greek Revival, front-gable orientation, emphasized by a multi-paned triangular window above the second story.
 The building was moved intact to the Museum in 1952.

-The adjacent Apothecary Shop was added in 1959.
-Display shelves, a pill press, and other professional tools re-create a late 19th-century druggist’s shop, while the main room displays herbal remedies of an earlier period.
-The compounding room has a brick hearth, copper distilleries, and percolators.
+The adjacent Apothecary Shop was built at the Museum in 1959 to recreate a late nineteenth-century druggist’s shop.
+Display shelves, a pill press, and other professional tools are all on view, while the main room displays herbal remedies from an earlier period.
+The compounding room—where medicines would have been prepared—has a brick hearth, copper distilleries, and percolators.